aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 :::note
-You might encounter `HTTP 500` internal server errors when you try to view dashboards as a service user with read-only access to certain indices, as these dashboards call the `_msearch` API. o prevent this, add a new ACL rule that grants `admin` access to `_msearch` for that service user.
+You might encounter `HTTP 500` internal server errors when you try to view dashboards as a service user with read-only access to certain indices, as these dashboards call the `_msearch` API.
+To prevent this, add a new ACL rule that grants `admin` access to `_msearch` for that service user.
 :::